robinmonjo/parklog/README.md

 ### Todo

 * Allow tls connection to strictly check the server cert
-* Web / script hook on start and on stop ?
+* Web / script hook on start, on stop on log detected ?
 * Log rotation if file:// ?
 * syslog support
+* ENV injection in `parklog.json`

 ### Notes for testing